fynv/Three.V8/QGameDev/docs/scene_editor.md

 ## Model Item

 A model item is defined by a model file.
 It also has an "is building" option, check it when the model defines part of the building.
+When a model contains a 2nd uv-set, it can have a lightmap attached to it.
+The "lightmap" field specifies the path of the lightmap.
+The the file exists, it will be loaded.
+The editor can bake the lightmaps for you, see [Scene Item](#scene-item) part for detail.

 ![](model.jpg)